GISGRO receives the ISO 27001 certificate for information security management

 People and processes are the foundation of information security

-The rules and procedures on information security management at GISGRO also affects the client processes.
-With our clients we share the best practices on how to manage user groups and permissions.
-Multi-factor authentication minimizes the risk of unauthorized access.
-In a bigger picture, GISGRO’s easiness of use and the ability to update information improves the integrity and availability of information in ports, which is a key principle in ISO 27001 standard.
+The rules and procedures on information security management at GISGRO also affect the client processes.
+We share the best practices for managing user groups and permissions with our clients.
+Multi-factor authentication minimises the risk of unauthorised access.
+In a bigger picture, GISGRO’s ease of use and the ability to update information improves the integrity and availability of information in ports, a key principle in the ISO 27001 standard.

 “The ISO 27001 certification is a reward for our efforts to develop information security in our work.
 However, this doesn’t mean the work is now done.
 We will still be working with our clients to make the digital transformation in port industry as safe as possible”, concludes Timo Aarvala, CEO of GISGRO.